bfox9900/CAMEL99-ITC/README.md

   This new field is used to store the DSRNAM in the PAB itself after the fname string field.
-SELECT in ANSFILES.F uses contents of [PAB DSRNAM] to change the contents of O/S address >8356 (DSRNAM) which controls which DSR is current in use.
+SELECT in ANSFILES.F uses contents of [PAB DSRNAM] to change the contents of O/S address >8356 (DSRNAM) which controls which DSR is currently in use.